AlexZichong/spark2019/Readme.md

 ## Test it out in a webpage
 1. Go to https://s3-us-west-2.amazonaws.com/sparkdemosite/index.html
 2. In text field paste the invoke URL from previous step and click "Send it".

+## Make a change to hello-world end point
+1. Open helloworld.js in an editor
+2. Comment out body: 'Hello World!',
+3. Uncomment lines below it and save
+4. run "serverless deploy --aws-profile spark" in the command line where you ran the init script
+5. Last line should read "S3 Sync: Synced."
+6. Refresh the hello world end point

 ## View Cloudwatch logs
 1. Go to "https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#logs:"